docVed/Recipies/source/docs/sweet/LemonTart.md

 ## Citrus Drizzle Sauce

-This sauce can be used as a drizzle on tarts, but also can be diluted with mineral water as a cordial.
+This sauce can be used as a drizzle on tarts but also can be diluted with mineral water as a cordial.

 ### Equipment